 1) Standard Account

-There are no commissions on the standard account.
+There is no commission or fee on the standard account.
 Instead spreads are higher for this account type.
 Generally this is designed for those new to forex trading and are looking to easily account for brokerage fees when trading.

 2) True ECN Account

-The true ECN has a commission charge of $3.50 per lot payable.
+The true ECN is a commission based account.
+Fees they charge are $3.50 per standard lot payable.
 Spreads are set by the market (know as an ECN account) with the choice of either the MetaTrader 4 or MetaTrader 5 forex trading platform.